mboyea/hex-divinity/player-character.md

 - In 1d4 hours, the recovering condition is removed, and damage dealt to you is reduced to one less than your maximum HP
 - If a character is healed such that damage accrued is less than their maximum HP, they lose the recovering condition

+## Survival

 ### Exhaustion

 - For each level of exhaustion, a character recieves -1 to all d20 Rolls and Save DCs
 - For each three levels of exhaustion, a character recieves -5 to their movement speed
 - When a character reaches 11 levels of exhaustion, they die

+See the Equipment page for the expected cost of meals and lodging.

+### Gear Conditions

+When a creature rolls a critical failure on a skill check using gear, that gear becomes Tarnished.
+When a creature rolls a critical success to hit a targeted attack, the opponent's armor becomes Tarnished.
+If a character's armor is to be Tarnished, they may instead have a held shield become Tarnished as a reaction.

+See the Equipment page for the expected cost of repairing and replacing gear.

+Gear conditions are as follows:

+- **Pristine** - The gear is protected once from being tarnished
+- **Tarnished** - The gear is slightly less effective
+- **Ruined** - The gear is unusable

+See the Equipment page for details about gear conditions.